 Thousands of you joined our campaign urging CVS to address its wasteful, toxic paper receipts and this pressure led to a dialogue between Green America and CVS on its receipt practices.

-CVS has now switched to phenol-free, recyclable paper in all 10,000 stores and increased promotion of its digital receipt option.
-CVS reports saving 49 million yards of receipt paper from increased digital participation, which is more than enough paper to circle the globe!
+Saved 90 million yards of receipt paper from increased digital participation, more than enough paper to circle the globe twice!

 How Store Receipts Impact People & the Planet